RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Hanbok - Gyeongbokgung - travel - south kora

-Seoul has lots of fun and cultural experiences and sights to offer.
 One of them is the 'Seoul Trick-Eye Museum.
 In the district of Mapo on the street Hongik-ro 3-gil you will find something that can entertain both young and old.
-Using weird proportions, crooked floors and the latest 3D technology, you'll have hours of fun in here by taking pictures that make it look like you're being eaten by a giant snake, caught by a dinosaur or part of celebrities paintings.
+Using odd proportions, crooked floors and the latest 3D technology, you'll have hours of entertainment in here by taking pictures that make it look like you're being eaten by a giant snake, caught by a dinosaur or part of famous paintings.

 South Korea - market - travel